Meth: Why Is It So Alluring to So Many Queer Men?

-This article is the first of a four-part series on meth in the gay and bi community.
+This article is the first of a four-part series on meth in the queer community.
 Read parts 2, 3 and 4.

-The birth of meth, and its infiltration into the gay community
+The birth of meth, and its infiltration into the queer community

 Meth proved perfect for a community relentlessly stigmatized by societal homophobia.
 It dispelled the dark shadows of societal disapproval and internalized shame, replacing those feelings with a euphoric, long-lasting physical high, a chemical kinship with others and nonstop energy for dancing and sex until dawn.
 It negated how the homophobic society of the time told gay men to feel about themselves, their relationships and their sex lives.

 Internalized shame around homosexuality make gay men more susceptible to low self-esteem, mental illness, sexual abuse and, thus, substance abuse.
 Society’s continued lack of support for queer people and relationships ensured that our sex and drugs remained closeted behind bedroom doors and sequestered in gayborhoods, hiding the damage until it exploded into a public health epidemic.

 Already plagued by shame, fear and isolation, the AIDS epidemic of the 1980s and the criminalization of gay sex through 1986 filled gay men with even more grief, loss and trauma, all of which increased the desire for chemical escape.
 So while newly founded gay advocacy organizations like ACT UP and the Gay Men’s Health Crisis (GMHC) fought the indifferent Reagan administration on behalf of gay lives, the government tried to stem the rise of a new, doubly potent form of “crystal” meth being cooked up in American home labs and imported by Mexican cocaine traffickers.